You will learn

-The time delay component in the flow builder is used to create delays — or wait periods — between messages or other components in your flow series.
+You will learn how to add a time delay component within the flow builder which is used to create delays (or wait periods) between messages or other components in your flow series.

 If components are back-to-back, without any time delays, they will all occur simultaneously.
 For this reason, you will likely always want to ensure you have a time delay component between consecutive emails or SMS.

 A time delay must be followed by a flow action that is set to live or manual status.
 If a time delay is added to the end of a flow without an action following or if all following actions are set to draft status, profiles in the flow will skip the time delay and immediately exit the flow.

 If you want to add a time delay before someone exits a flow, but you do not want to send out a message afterwards, you can use a non-message flow action such as an update profile property action at the end of the flow.

 To add a new time delay into a flow:

 - Drag the time delay component from the sidebar and drop it where you would like to create this waiting period.